CLTPayne/cv/README.md

 **Makers Academy** (May 2018 to August 2018)
 - Immersive and highly selective software development course.
 - Focused on OO design in Ruby, JavaScript and Java.
-- TDD approach to software across RSpec, Capybara, Jasmine and Junit.
+- TDD approach to software across Jest, Mocha, RSpec, Capybara, Jasmine and Junit.
 - Daily pair programming and multiple team software projects.
 - Committed to using Git.